The SpongeBob SquarePants Movie: Deleted scenes

-The DVD and Blu-ray releases include animatics of deleted scenes from the film, including SpongeBob and Patrick's meeting with Sandy Cheeks (a squirrel) on the surface after their escape from Shell City.
+The DVD and Blu-ray releases include animatics of deleted scenes from the film, including SpongeBob and Patrick's meeting with Sandy Cheeks (a squirrel) on the surface after they escape from Shell City.
 Patrick repeatedly vomits, upset by Sandy's unusual appearance.
-The squirrel is pursued by black-suited exterminators, and defends herself with acorns.
+Sandy is pursued by black-suited exterminators, and defends herself with acorns.
 She informs SpongeBob and Patrick that they can return to Bikini Bottom by taking a bus at the beach.
 This idea was later used for the second film The SpongeBob Movie: Sponge Out of Water (2015), where Sandy became a giant realistic squirrel.

 In 2013, the film's lead storyboard artist, Sherm Cohen, released a storyboard panel of a deleted scene from the film with SpongeBob awakening from his dream saying "WEEEEE!" and Mr. Krabs holding a manager's hat.